Carlosdpd/catalog/README.md

 This is a project...
 That uses React and Express.

 This project is cool.

-Yes.
+Minimuim requeriments are:..........